aws/iot-atlas/content/designs/command/_index.md

 ## Solution
 IoT Solutions use the Command design to ask devices to perform an action and ensure reliable interactions by leveraging a simple concept: no requested action is deemed successful unless it is acknowledged as successful.

-An IoT solution should implement the Command design shown in the following diagram to deliver this functionality.
+The Command design shown in the following diagram can deliver this functionality.

 ![Command Pattern](command.png)